aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-using-specified-fonts-subsystem/_index.md

 ---
-title: Save OneNote as PDF Using Specified Fonts Subsystem
+title: Use Aspose.Note for Java to Save OneNote as PDF with Specified Fonts Subsystem
-linktitle: Save OneNote as PDF Using Specified Fonts Subsystem
+linktitle: Use Aspose.Note for Java to Save OneNote as PDF with Specified Fonts Subsystem
 second_title: Aspose.Note Java API
 description: Learn how to **save OneNote as PDF** using the specified fonts subsystem in Java with Aspose.Note.
 This guide also shows how to convert OneNote to PDF, load custom font files, and specify default fonts.
 weight: 22